BarnabusXzer/CompMethods/README.md

 # CompMethods
- All Files and Projects for OSU MAE-3403
+HW Solutions for OSU MAE-3403

+# Homework:
+Each home work assignment has its own folder which contains the instructions in PDF form, as well as the supporting python files.